top of page

 Glass or BPA-free plastic collection container

 The container that collects the distilled water should be made of either glass or BPA-free plastic.
-This is important because you don't want the water to come into contact with any harmful chemicals.
+This is important because you don't want the water to come into contact with harmful chemicals.

 Automatic shut-off